apache/cassandra/doc/source/operating/metrics.rst

 =============================================== ============== ===========
 Name                                            Type           Description
 =============================================== ============== ===========
-MemtableOnHeapSize                              Gauge<Long>    Total amount of data stored in the memtable that resides **on**-heap, including column related overhead and partitions overwritten.
-MemtableOffHeapSize                             Gauge<Long>    Total amount of data stored in the memtable that resides **off**-heap, including column related overhead and partitions overwritten.
-MemtableLiveDataSize                            Gauge<Long>    Total amount of live data stored in the memtable, excluding any data structure overhead.
-AllMemtablesOnHeapSize                          Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **on**-heap.
-AllMemtablesOffHeapSize                         Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **off**-heap.
+AdditionalWrites                                Counter        Total number of additional writes sent to the replicas (other than the intial contacted ones).
 AllMemtablesLiveDataSize                        Gauge<Long>    Total amount of live data stored in the memtables (2i and pending flush memtables included) that resides off-heap, excluding any data structure overhead.
+AllMemtablesOffHeapDataSize                     Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **off**-heap.
+AllMemtablesOffHeapSize (Deprecated)            Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **off**-heap.
+AllMemtablesOnHeapDataSize                      Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **on**-heap.
-MemtableColumnsCount                            Gauge<Long>    Total number of columns present in the memtable.
+AllMemtablesOnHeapSize (Deprecated)             Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **on**-heap.
-MemtableSwitchCount                             Counter        Number of times flush has resulted in the memtable being switched out.
+AnticompactionTime                              Timer          Time spent anticompacting before a consistent repair.
+BloomFilterDiskSpaceUsed                        Gauge<Long>    Disk space used by bloom filter (in bytes).
+BloomFilterFalsePositives                       Gauge<Long>    Number of false positives on table's bloom filter.
+BloomFilterFalseRatio                           Gauge<Double>  False positive ratio of table's bloom filter.
+BloomFilterOffHeapMemoryUsed                    Gauge<Long>    Off-heap memory used by bloom filter.
+BytesAnticompacted                              Counter        How many bytes we anticompacted.
+BytesFlushed                                    Counter        Total number of bytes flushed since server [re]start.
+BytesMutatedAnticompaction                      Counter        How many bytes we avoided anticompacting because the sstable was fully contained in the repaired range.
+BytesPendingRepair                              Gauge<Long>    Size of table data isolated for an ongoing incremental repair BytesRepaired                                   Gauge<Long>    Size of table data repaired on disk BytesUnrepaired                                 Gauge<Long>    Size of table data unrepaired on disk BytesValidated                                  Histogram      Histogram over the amount of bytes read during validation.
+CasCommit                                       Latency        Latency of paxos commit round.
+CasPrepare                                      Latency        Latency of paxos prepare round.
+CasPropose                                      Latency        Latency of paxos propose round.
+ColUpdateTimeDeltaHistogram                     Histogram      Histogram of column update time delta on this table.
+CompactionBytesWritten                          Counter        Total number of bytes written by compaction since server [re]start.
+CompressionMetadataOffHeapMemoryUsed            Gauge<Long>    Off-heap memory used by compression meta data.
 CompressionRatio                                Gauge<Double>  Current compression ratio for all SSTables.
-EstimatedPartitionSizeHistogram                 Gauge<long[]>  Histogram of estimated partition size (in bytes).
-EstimatedPartitionCount                         Gauge<Long>    Approximate number of keys in table.
-EstimatedColumnCountHistogram                   Gauge<long[]>  Histogram of estimated number of columns.
-SSTablesPerReadHistogram                        Histogram      Histogram of the number of sstable data files accessed per single partition read.
-SSTables skipped due to Bloom Filters, min-max key or partition index lookup are not taken into acoount.
-ReadLatency                                     Latency        Local read latency for this table.
-RangeLatency                                    Latency        Local range scan latency for this table.
-WriteLatency                                    Latency        Local write latency for this table.
 CoordinatorReadLatency                          Timer          Coordinator read latency for this table.
+CoordinatorScanLatency                          Timer          Coordinator range scan latency for this table.
 CoordinatorWriteLatency                         Timer          Coordinator write latency for this table.
-CoordinatorScanLatency                          Timer          Coordinator range scan latency for this table.
-PendingFlushes                                  Counter        Estimated number of flush tasks pending for this table.
+DroppedMutations                                Counter        Number of dropped mutations on this table.
-BytesFlushed                                    Counter        Total number of bytes flushed since server [re]start.
-CompactionBytesWritten                          Counter        Total number of bytes written by compaction since server [re]start.
+EstimatedColumnCountHistogram                   Gauge<long[]>  Histogram of estimated number of columns.
+EstimatedPartitionCount                         Gauge<Long>    Approximate number of keys in table.
+EstimatedPartitionSizeHistogram                 Gauge<long[]>  Histogram of estimated partition size (in bytes).
+IndexSummaryOffHeapMemoryUsed                   Gauge<Long>    Off-heap memory used by index summary.
-PendingCompactions                              Gauge<Integer> Estimate of number of pending compactions for this table.
+KeyCacheHitRate                                 Gauge<Double>  Key cache hit rate for this table.
+LiveDiskSpaceUsed                               Counter        Disk space used by SSTables belonging to this table (in bytes).
 LiveSSTableCount                                Gauge<Integer> Number of SSTables on disk for this table.
-LiveDiskSpaceUsed                               Counter        Disk space used by SSTables belonging to this table (in bytes).
-TotalDiskSpaceUsed                              Counter        Total disk space used by SSTables belonging to this table, including obsolete ones waiting to be GC'd.
-MinPartitionSize                                Gauge<Long>    Size of the smallest compacted partition (in bytes).
+LiveScannedHistogram                            Histogram      Histogram of live cells scanned in queries on this table.
 MaxPartitionSize                                Gauge<Long>    Size of the largest compacted partition (in bytes).
 MeanPartitionSize                               Gauge<Long>    Size of the average compacted partition (in bytes).
-BloomFilterFalsePositives                       Gauge<Long>    Number of false positives on table's bloom filter.
-BloomFilterFalseRatio                           Gauge<Double>  False positive ratio of table's bloom filter.
+MemtableColumnsCount                            Gauge<Long>    Total number of columns present in the memtable.
+MemtableLiveDataSize                            Gauge<Long>    Total amount of live data stored in the memtable, excluding any data structure overhead.
+MemtableOffHeapDataSize                         Gauge<Long>    Total amount of data stored in the memtable that resides **off**-heap, including column related overhead and partitions overwritten.
+MemtableOffHeapSize (Deprecated)                Gauge<Long>    Total amount of data stored in the memtable that resides **off**-heap, including column related overhead and partitions overwritten.
+MemtableOnHeapDataSize                          Gauge<Long>    Total amount of data stored in the memtable that resides **on**-heap, including column related overhead and partitions overwritten.
+MemtableOnHeapSize (Deprecated)                 Gauge<Long>    Total amount of data stored in the memtable that resides **on**-heap, including column related overhead and partitions overwritten.
+MemtableSwitchCount                             Counter        Number of times flush has resulted in the memtable being switched out.
-BloomFilterDiskSpaceUsed                        Gauge<Long>    Disk space used by bloom filter (in bytes).
+MinPartitionSize                                Gauge<Long>    Size of the smallest compacted partition (in bytes).
-BloomFilterOffHeapMemoryUsed                    Gauge<Long>    Off-heap memory used by bloom filter.
-IndexSummaryOffHeapMemoryUsed                   Gauge<Long>    Off-heap memory used by index summary.
-CompressionMetadataOffHeapMemoryUsed            Gauge<Long>    Off-heap memory used by compression meta data.
+MutatedAnticompactionGauge                      Gauge<Double>  Ratio of bytes mutated vs total bytes repaired.
+PartitionsValidated                             Histogram      Histogram over the number of partitions read during validation.
+PendingCompactions                              Gauge<Integer> Estimate of number of pending compactions for this table.
+PendingFlushes                                  Counter        Estimated number of flush tasks pending for this table.
+PercentRepaired                                 Gauge<Double>  Percent of table data that is repaired on disk.
+RangeLatency                                    Latency        Local range scan latency for this table.
-KeyCacheHitRate                                 Gauge<Double>  Key cache hit rate for this table.
+ReadLatency                                     Latency        Local read latency for this table.
-TombstoneScannedHistogram                       Histogram      Histogram of tombstones scanned in queries on this table.
+ReadRepairRequests                              Meter          Throughput for mutations generated by read-repair.
-LiveScannedHistogram                            Histogram      Histogram of live cells scanned in queries on this table.
+RepairJobsCompleted                             Counter        Total number of completed repairs as coordinator on this table.
-ColUpdateTimeDeltaHistogram                     Histogram      Histogram of column update time delta on this table.
+RepairJobsStarted                               Counter        Total number of started repairs as coordinator on this table.
-ViewLockAcquireTime                             Timer          Time taken acquiring a partition lock for materialized view updates on this table.
+RepairSyncTime                                  Timer          Time spent doing streaming during repair.
+RepairedDataTrackingOverreadRows                Histogram      Histogram of the amount of the additonal rows of the repaired data read.
-ViewReadTime                                    Timer          Time taken during the local read of a materialized view update.
+RepairedDataTrackingOverreadTime                Timer          Time spent reading the additional rows of the repaired data.
-TrueSnapshotsSize                               Gauge<Long>    Disk space used by snapshots of this table including all SSTable components.
+ReplicaFilteringProtectionRequests              Meter          Throughput for row completion requests during replica filtering protection.
+ReplicaFilteringProtectionRowsCachedPerQuery    Histogram      Histogram of the number of rows cached per query when replica filtering protection is engaged.
+RowCacheHit                                     Counter        Number of table row cache hits.
 RowCacheHitOutOfRange                           Counter        Number of table row cache hits that do not satisfy the query filter, thus went to disk.
-RowCacheHit                                     Counter        Number of table row cache hits.
 RowCacheMiss                                    Counter        Number of table row cache misses.
-CasPrepare                                      Latency        Latency of paxos prepare round.
-CasPropose                                      Latency        Latency of paxos propose round.
-CasCommit                                       Latency        Latency of paxos commit round.
-PercentRepaired                                 Gauge<Double>  Percent of table data that is repaired on disk.
-BytesRepaired                                   Gauge<Long>    Size of table data repaired on disk BytesUnrepaired                                 Gauge<Long>    Size of table data unrepaired on disk BytesPendingRepair                              Gauge<Long>    Size of table data isolated for an ongoing incremental repair SpeculativeRetries                              Counter        Number of times speculative retries were sent for this table.
+SSTablesPerReadHistogram                        Histogram      Histogram of the number of sstable data files accessed per single partition read.
+SSTables skipped due to Bloom Filters, min-max key or partition index lookup are not taken into acoount.
+ShortReadProtectionRequests                     Meter          Throughput for requests to get extra rows during short read protection.
 SpeculativeFailedRetries                        Counter        Number of speculative retries that failed to prevent a timeout SpeculativeInsufficientReplicas                 Counter        Number of speculative retries that couldn't be attempted due to lack of replicas
+SpeculativeRetries                              Counter        Number of times speculative retries were sent for this table.
 SpeculativeSampleLatencyNanos                   Gauge<Long>    Number of nanoseconds to wait before speculation is attempted.
 Value may be statically configured or updated periodically based on coordinator latency.
+TombstoneScannedHistogram                       Histogram      Histogram of tombstones scanned in queries on this table.
+TotalDiskSpaceUsed                              Counter        Total disk space used by SSTables belonging to this table, including obsolete ones waiting to be GC'd.
+TrueSnapshotsSize                               Gauge<Long>    Disk space used by snapshots of this table including all SSTable components.
+ValidationTime                                  Timer          Time spent doing validation compaction during repair.
+ViewLockAcquireTime                             Timer          Time taken acquiring a partition lock for materialized view updates on this table.
+ViewReadTime                                    Timer          Time taken during the local read of a materialized view update.
 WaitingOnFreeMemtableSpace                      Histogram      Histogram of time spent waiting for free memtable space, either on- or off-heap.
-DroppedMutations                                Counter        Number of dropped mutations on this table.
-AnticompactionTime                              Timer          Time spent anticompacting before a consistent repair.
-ValidationTime                                  Timer          Time spent doing validation compaction during repair.
-SyncTime                                        Timer          Time spent doing streaming during repair.
-BytesValidated                                  Histogram      Histogram over the amount of bytes read during validation.
-PartitionsValidated                             Histogram      Histogram over the number of partitions read during validation.
-BytesAnticompacted                              Counter        How many bytes we anticompacted.
-BytesMutatedAnticompaction                      Counter        How many bytes we avoided anticompacting because the sstable was fully contained in the repaired range.
-MutatedAnticompactionGauge                      Gauge<Double>  Ratio of bytes mutated vs total bytes repaired.
-ReadRepairRequests                              Meter          Throughput for mutations generated by read-repair.
-ShortReadProtectionRequests                     Meter          Throughput for requests to get extra rows during short read protection.
-ReplicaFilteringProtectionRequests              Meter          Throughput for row completion requests during replica filtering protection.
-ReplicaFilteringProtectionRowsCachedPerQuery    Histogram      Histogram of the number of rows cached per query when replica filtering protection is engaged.
+WriteLatency                                    Latency        Local write latency for this table.
 =============================================== ============== ===========

 Keyspace Metrics
 ^^^^^^^^^^^^^^^^
 Each keyspace in Cassandra has metrics responsible for tracking its state and performance.

 Most of these metrics are the same as the ``Table Metrics`` above, only they are aggregated at the Keyspace level.
-The keyspace specific metrics are specified in the table below.
+Only the keyspace specific metrics are specified in the table below.

 Reported name format: